kintail/input-widget/README.md

             { model | lastName = newLastName }
 ```

-The interesting code is all in `view`. `InputWidget.lineEdit` takes a `String`
+The interesting code is all in `view`:
-value to display and produces a new `String` message whenever the text is
-edited. `InputWidget.comboBox` takes a list of values to populate a combo box
-with, as well as the value to display as currently selected, and produces a
-message with the newly-selected value whenever the selection changes.

 ```elm
 view : Model -> Html Msg